jamesdruhan/VueSP_Starter/src/help/getting_started.md

 ## <a id="mixins"></a>Mixins

 Mixins are reusable component code which is combined with your component.
-A mixin may have all the same properties as a component: data, methods, components, watches, etc. This makes it perfect for those repeatable items used by multiple components.
+A mixin may have all the same properties as a component: data, methods, components, watches, etc. This makes it perfect for that repeatable code used by multiple components.
 In addition, you may override mixin properties and Vue will ignore the mixin property in favor for your components.

 **Available Mixins**: